nassimspace/BARFJS/README.md

 This javascript library compiles some of the best open source contributions, js optimizations and snippets one may find useful:

  1. Functional / Declarative way to achieve complexe operations
- 2. Using the Fetch API to load HTML, CSS, JS, JSON & Markdown
+ 2. Using the Fetch API to load HTML, CSS, JS, JSON
  3. Load iFrames & Images using IntersectionObserver
  4. Chain multiple events / inits on *window.onload*
  5. Get values from URL Parameters with a one-liner function
- 6. Modern Vanilla Javascript | ES6 - ES5 - ClosureCompiled Versions
+ 6. Modern Vanilla Javascript

 ## SETUP